Skip to content

 Disciplinary Proceedings or Discipline Hearing Expense

 Coverage that pays the expenses required to defend you in the event that a real estate commission or regulatory body takes disciplinary action against you.
-This coverage is usually optional.
-Some companies include it as part of the policy; some may include it with Risk Management.
+This coverage may be included as part of the “Broad Form” endorsement on a CRES real estate E&O plan , or it may be an affordable option.

 Back to Top